virginiaminni/virginiaminni.github.io/research.md

 ## Selected work in progress
  Managers and the Cultural Transmission of Gender Norms <br>
-(with Kieu-Trang Nguyen and Heather Sarsons)
+(with Kieu-Trang Nguyen, Heather Sarsons and Carla Srebot)
 <br>

 Unemployment, Volunteering, and Re-envisioning the Nature of Work<br>